 Looking for genetic counseling?
 This Colombian researcher may help you

-Due to the genetic nature of diseases such as cancer, it is important to receive special advice to prevent some of the most serious cases.
+Due to the genetic nature of diseases like cancer, it is important to get special advice to prevent some of the most serious cases.

 MORE IN THIS SECTION